benzol45/MT_general/README.md

 Now only local developing.
 Link to repository will be here.

 Requests, stores and renews API access tokens.
-It don't have any database, only recives from REST API data and conver them to reglamented DTO, makes digital signature and send to GIS MT.
+It don't have any database, only recives from REST API data and converts them to reglamented DTO, makes digital signature and sends to GIS MT.
-If it's order for marking codes and in response are codes pools - send over API them to **Code store**
+If it's an order for marking codes and in response are codes pools - sends over API them to **Code store**
-If it's other documents only recive result and if has error - send to **Admin**.
-If can't connect to Admin API - send errors to e-mail.
+If it's other documents only recives result and if has error - sends to **Admin**.
+If can't connect to Admin API - sends errors to e-mail.

 ## Code store
 Don't have it now.
 Link to repository will be here.